ECBSU/genomics-scripts/Functional-annotation/KEGGstand_in_house_KEGG_annotation/KEGGstand/Results_analysis/README.md

 * __-o *prefix*__: Path/name of the output prefix.
 The script will add ".tsv" and/or "_BRITE.tsv" after this prefix.

 #### Optional
 * __--completion *number*__: Desired completion values, used to avoid outputting uninformative modules.
-By default will only consider modules where at least 1 sample is above this required completion.
+By default will only consider modules where the lowest completion found for any sample is above or equal to the specified completion.
 * __--filter_method *method*__: Changes the calculation of the desired completion values.
 Options are "min", "max", and "avg". "min" is the default behaviour, requiring the lowest completion to be above or equal to the desired completion. "max" specifies the inverse, with the highest value needing to be equal or higher. "avg" specifies that the average module completion needs to be higher or equal to the specified completion
 * __--module_search *string*__: Specifies a string that needs to be PRESENT in the module name.
 Modules WITHOUT this string are not considered.
 Can give multiple strings by delimiting with a comma.
 If spaces are included the string should be within quotation marks
 * __--module_filter *string*__: Specifies a string that needs to be ABSENT in the module name.
 Modules WITH this string are not considered.
 Can give multiple strings by delimiting with a comma.
 If spaces are included the string should be within quotation marks